voxvocis/ud-readable/frontend/README.md

 # Frontend

-To install and start the API server, run the following commands in this directory:
+To install and start, run the following commands in this directory:

 * `npm install`
 * `npm start`